Alfa-class submarine: Propulsion

 Even though 1960s technology was barely sufficient to produce reliable LMRs, which are even today considered challenging, their advantages were considered compelling.
 Two power plants were developed independently, BM-40A by OKB Gidropress (Hydropress) in Leningrad and OK-550 by the OKBM design bureau in Nizhniy Novgorod, both using a eutectic lead-bismuth solution for the primary cooling stage, and both producing 155 MW of power.

 Designed burst speed in tests was 43–45 kn for all vessels, and speeds of 41–42 kn could be sustained.
-Acceleration to top speed took one minute and reversing 180 degrees at full speed took just 40 seconds.
+Acceleration to top speed took one minute and turning 180 degrees at full speed took just 40 seconds.
 This degree of maneuverability exceeds all other submarines and most torpedoes that were in service at the time.
 Indeed, during training the boats proved able to successfully evade torpedoes launched by other submarines, which required introduction of faster torpedoes such as the American ADCAP or British Spearfish.
 However, the price for this was a very high noise level at burst speed.
 According to U.S. Naval Intelligence, the tactical speed was similar to s.

 Propulsion was provided to the screw by a 40,000 shp steam turbine, and two 100 kW electric thrusters on the tips of the stern stabilizers were used for quieter "creeping" (low speed tactical maneuvering) and for emergency propulsion in the event of an engineering casualty.
 Electrical power was provided by two 1,500 kW turbogenerators, with a backup 500 kW diesel generator and a bank of 112 zinc-silver batteries.